-The point at which you might start risking muscle loss is in excess of 40%, so make that your absolute ceiling.
+The point at which you might start risking muscle loss is over 40%, so make that your absolute ceiling.
 But don't forget adherence in this equation.
 Because putting a 40% deficit in MyFitnessPal doesn't mean you'll be able to stick to it.
-So strike the balance between aggression and adherence.
+So strike a balance between aggression and adherence.
 Edging towards 6 weeks might be more realistic, and that's ok.

 And if you need help calculating your calorie deficit, you can access the best calorie and macro calculator on the internet, right here.

 Putting a calorie target into MyFitnessPal doesn't mean shit if you can't stick to it.
 Set the most aggressive deficit you can consistently adhere to each day.

 How To Set Your Macros On A Mini Cut